 This Postgraduate Diploma is a part-time programme taught over two years.
 Throughout the course, you will explore the geological history and scientific importance of northern England and its global significance in the development of the Earth sciences from the Stone Age to the present day.

 You will take six diverse modules that are delivered by the Centre for Lifelong Learning.
-In year one you will study the main Palaeozoic and Mesozoic geological units present in northern England.
-In your second year, you will learn how to conduct an advanced integrated palaeoenvironmental analysis.
+In Year 1 you will study the main Palaeozoic and Mesozoic geological units present in northern England.
+In Year 2, you will learn how to conduct an advanced integrated palaeoenvironmental analysis.
 You will also examine the Cenozoic and recent geological history of northern England to gain an understanding of human interactions with, and exploitation of, the geological resources and landscapes.

 At the beginning of each year, you’ll attend a five-day residential week in York where you will have the opportunity to study several classic sites of national and international importance.